Skip to contents

 PKbioanalysis offers multiple ways to add samples to plate.
 We recommend having external spreadsheet with the pharmacokinetic data in it, and then use add_samples() to add the samples with vtime = TRUE to the plate.

-Current supported pharmacokinetic information are: - Sample ID - Dosage - Route - CMT - Time - Factor (i.e strata)
+Current supported pharmacokinetic information are: - Sample ID - dose - Route - CMT - Time - Factor (i.e strata)

 You might also specify the dilution factor for each sample with dil.